mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 Results will be retrieved from database tables and aggregated for reporting.
 Any failures will be reported from the information found in log files as well as any client reported issues tracked during the testing period.

+The patient "read" rate will be calculated as the number of patient documents read (numerator) divided by the number of patient documents created (denominator).
+The patient read success rate will be calculated as the number of patient documents successfully viewed (numerator) divided by the number of patient documents attempted to be read (denominator).

 #### Expected Outcome(s)

-The percentage of messages read in the portal may be influenced by the engagement of the patients themselves and will be analyzed if it appears to be lower than expected.
-In the case of low viewership, MIE will encourage clients to investigate methods of increasing patient engagement, or validate sends of documents to patients truly interested in using an online patient portal.
+The rate of messages read in the portal may be influenced by patient engagement and will be analyzed if the numerator/denominator ratio is lower than expected.
+In cases of low viewership, MIE will encourage clients to investigate methods for increasing patient engagement or to validate that documents are being sent to patients who are interested in using the online patient portal.
+The expected patient read rate (numerator: documents read, denominator: documents created) is at least 50%, and the expected successfully viewed rate (numerator: documents successfully viewed, denominator: documents attempted to be read) is at least 99%.

 #### Care Setting(s)